nebelorz/NST-medivia-bot/README.md

 # INSTRUCTIONS 📋
 _Download ZIP, extract all the files in the same folder and execute "NST version.exe"._

-*_In some cases, people reported Windows Defender gives a false positive containing a virus, I cannot do nothing about it, so you must add NST to the exceptions or disable WD_*
+***In some cases, people reported Windows Defender gives a false positive containing a virus (v1.2), I cannot do nothing about it, so you must add NST to the exceptions or disable WD***

 # HOW TO USE ⚙️